 The distance of the Uluwatu temple from Bali’s Ngurah Rai airport is about 21 kilometres, and it takes about 50 minutes to drive.
 Please click the link below to see the map location of the Uluwatu Temple in Bali.

 The Balinese Kecak fire dance at Uluwatu temple starts at sunset around 18:00 and ends at 19:00.
 What makes the Kecak fire dance performance in the Uluwatu temple so famous?
 Because the background for the Kecak dance performance is in the form of sunset scenes and views of the Indian Ocean.

-The best way in terms of transportation for a vacation to the Uluwatu temple for watching the Kecak dance is to book a car rental service in Bali with drivers and fuel.
+The best way to travel to the Uluwatu temple to watch the Kecak dance is to book a car rental service in Bali with drivers and fuel.
 There is no public transportation to escort you back to your hotel in the Uluwatu area.

 Find Here, What Is The Best Way To Get Around Bali?

 Kecak fire dance performances at the Uluwatu temple are held daily, starting at 6 p.m., on an open stage.
 The audience of the Kecak dance provided a seat higher than the stage.
 So that the audience is more flexible when watching the Kecak fire dance performance.

 If you look down from the cliff, you will know the Uluwatu temple, built on a high ridge with a stretch of the Indian Ocean.
 Therefore, it makes the atmosphere of the Kecak Fire Dance at Uluwatu Temple near the night more exciting.
 Plus, the torch lights are lit, which makes the Kecak dance at Uluwatu temple look even more unique.